In the modern, globalised and ever changing world, studying geography is more important than ever in helping us tackle the challenges we face.

-Areas of study include:
+Areas of study covered include:

-- Tectonic hazards
+- Tectonic hazards and management

 - Coastal landforms and processes

-- Global systems and global governance
+- Global systems including climate change and flooding

 - Economic growth and challenge in India